 Although after your rest period the area is no longer sore, this by no means signifies it’s ready to return to your previous volume of practice and play.

 You need a structured and progressive rehabilitation plan which improves the loading capacity your body can tolerate.
 In simple terms this means you probably need to improve your mobility, get stronger and more powerful, and improve your muscular endurance.
 This is infinitely more important and beneficial than ice, heat, pain killers, massage, cupping, acupuncture, adjustments, needling etc. (These may have some small place, but they’re not rehab).

 An overuse injury is a sign that something needs to change.
 “Sucking it up” and popping pills is not the long term solution, especially if you care about your body and golf performance.

 The first step is something that most golfers do not like to hear.
 You will need to reduce your practice and play to a level that you can tolerate.
 This doesn’t mean you have to stop playing golf completely (although it might for a period), but you will need to make some modifications.
 Exactly what those modifications are and how severe they need to be are impossible to say.
+This is where your medical professional comes in, and you will need to experiment.
 There’s many variables and individual nuance that come in to play.
 In simple terms we need to reduce the type and amount of stress (e.g hitting golf balls) that are the main aggravating factors.
 Some examples of how to do this include but are not limited to:

 - Playing 9 holes rather than 18.